-In order to keep your Thermomechanical Analyzer 2940 in good working condition, the maintenance procedures described here should be performed regularly.
+In order to keep your Thermomechanical Analyzer 2940 CE in good working condition, the maintenance procedures described here should be performed regularly.
 Periodic inspection and cleaning are recommended.
 Any further maintenance or repair should be performed by a representative of TA Instruments or other qualified service personnel.

-Because there are high voltages in this instrument, untrained personnel must not attempt to test or repair any electrical circuits.
+instrument, untrained personnel must not attempt to test or repair any electrical circuits.